 Naijia Xiao, a research scientist at IEG, is the first author of the paper describing this work, published in the journal Proceedings of the National Academy of Sciences.

 Dr. Zhou Clarivate Web of Science 2021 Highly Cited Researcher

 Each year, Clarivate™ identifies the world’s most influential researchers ─ the select few who have been most frequently cited by their peers over the last decade.
 In 2020, fewer than 6,200, or about 0.1%, of the world's researchers, in 21 research fields and across multiple fields, have earned this exclusive distinction.

-Dr. Zhou is among this elite group recognized for your exceptional research influence, demonstrated by the production of multiple highly-cited papers that rank in the top 1% by citations for field and year in the Web of Science™ for three years in a row.
+Dr. Zhou is among this elite group recognized for your exceptional research influence, demonstrated by the production of multiple highly-cited papers that rank in the top 1% by citations for field and year in the Web of Science™ for four years in a row.

 University of Oklahoma Researchers Lead U.S.-China Grassland Microbial Biodiversity Study